dmropp/Project-3-Data-Viz/README.md

 -  A bar chart of wild game, deer, or elk-involved collisions over time.
 -  A pie chart of crash severity with wild game, deer, or wild game.

+## How to Use the Application
+* create_sqlite_db.py - File to create the SQLite database from the original CSV files (CRASH_2016.csv, CRASH_2017.csv, CRASH_2018.csv, CRASH_2019.csv, CRASH_2020.csv, CRASH_2021.csv).
+* crash_app.py - Oregon crash visualization app.
+Run this app to utilize the web interface.

 ## Data Source
 - https://www.oregon.gov/odot/Data/Pages/CrashDataProducts.aspx?wp8625=f%3a%7bc%3a38877%2co%3a%7bt%3a2%2co%3a%5b%22Decode+Database%22%5d%7d%7d